CWagamanEure/amm-microstructure-lab/reports/uniswap_regimes_volatility.md

 + \varepsilon_t,
 $$

-where “normal_calm” is the omitted baseline regime.
+where `normal_calm` is the omitted baseline regime.

 Empirically, I find: